Abu Hasem Khan Choudhury

-Abu Hasem Khan Choudhury (born 12 January 1938) is an Indian politician and former Union Minister of State for Health and Family Welfare.
+Abu Hasem Khan Choudhury (born 12 January 1938), also known as Dalu, is an Indian politician and former Union Minister of State for Health and Family Welfare.
 He has represented the Maldaha Dakshin (Lok Sabha constituency) since 2009.
-He first elected M.P from his brother A.B.A.
+He was first elected M.P from his brother A.B.A.
 Ghani Khan Choudhury's seat Malda (Lok Sabha constituency) as a member of the Indian National Congress party.

 Early life

-A.H Khan was born into a Bengali Muslim family in Malda district, West Bengal.
+A. H. Khan was born into a Bengali Muslim family in Malda district, West Bengal.
 His father, Khan Bahadur Abu Hayat B. Khan Choudhury was a Zamindar in Malda district during British Raj.

 Political career

-Khan served MLA of Kaliachak from 1996 to 2006.After his brother A.B.A.
-Ghani Khan Choudhury death's he was elected to M.P from Malda (Lok Sabha constituency) as a member of the Indian National Congress party.
+Khan served as MLA of Kaliachak from 1996 to 2006.
+After his brother A.B.A.
+Ghani Khan Choudhury's death he was elected M.P. from Malda (Lok Sabha constituency) as a member of the Indian National Congress party.
 From 22 September 2012 to 16 May 2014 he served as Union Minister of State for Health and Family Welfare under UPA Government.